genesys/multicloud-platform/gcp-gke/terraform/useast1/4-certs/README.md

 terraform {
   backend "gcs" {
-    bucket =  <Bucket Name>  #Replace with the name of the bucket created in Module 0 prefix = "ingress-state" #creates a new folder within the bucket }
+    bucket =  "<your globally unique bucket name>"  #Replace with the name of the bucket created in module 0 prefix = "ingress-state" #Creates a new folder within the bucket }
 }